-TABLE OF CONTENTS
+TABLE OF CONTENTS 2

-FOR NEW STUDENTS
+FOR NEW STUDENTS 3

-GENERAL INFORMATION
+GENERAL INFORMATION 4

-ACADEMICS4
+ACADEMICS 4

-TUITION & FEES
+TUITION & FEES 8

-COMPUTING
+COMPUTING 9

-FACILITIES
+FACILITIES 10

-OFFICES & RESOURCES12
+OFFICES & RESOURCES 13

-DOCTORAL DEGREE REQUIREMENTS
+DOCTORAL DEGREE REQUIREMENTS 15

-MASTER'S DEGREE REQUIREMENTS
+MASTER'S DEGREE REQUIREMENTS 22

-MASTER'S DEGREE SPECIALIZING IN THE ECOLOGY AND EVOLUTION OF MEDICINE (EVMED) REQUIREMENTS
+MASTER'S DEGREE SPECIALIZING IN THE ECOLOGY AND EVOLUTION OF MEDICINE (EVMED) REQUIREMENTS 26

-FELLOWSHIPS AND FINANCIAL SUPPORT
+FELLOWSHIPS AND FINANCIAL SUPPORT 31

-GENERAL POLICIES AND REQUIREMENTS
+GENERAL POLICIES AND REQUIREMENTS 31

-SUPPORT OPPORTUNITIES FOR GRADUATE STUDENTS
+SUPPORT OPPORTUNITIES FOR GRADUATE STUDENTS 34

-TEACHING INFORMATION AND RESOUCRES
+TEACHING INFORMATION AND RESOUCRES 38

-TEACHING ASSISTANT (TA) APPOINTMENTS
+TEACHING ASSISTANT (TA) APPOINTMENTS 38

-COURSE SCHEDULING & ENROLLMENT
+COURSE SCHEDULING & ENROLLMENT 40

-GRADES / RECORD KEEPING
+GRADES / RECORD KEEPING 41

-TA RESOURCES
+TA RESOURCES 42

-RESEARCH INFORMATION AND RESOURCES
+RESEARCH INFORMATION AND RESOURCES 44

-GRADUATE STUDENT RESEARCHER (GSR) APPOINTMENTS
+GRADUATE STUDENT RESEARCHER (GSR) APPOINTMENTS 44

-RESEARCH FACILITIES & RESOURCES
+RESEARCH FACILITIES & RESOURCES 45

-DIVERSITY, EQUITY, AND INCLUSION RESOURCES
+DIVERSITY, EQUITY, AND INCLUSION RESOURCES 48

-REPORTING BIAS, DISCRIMINATION, AND HARRASSMENT
+REPORTING BIAS, DISCRIMINATION, AND HARRASSMENT 48

-CAMPUS RESOURCES AND ORGANIZATIONS 45
+CAMPUS RESOURCES AND ORGANIZATIONS 49

-ADDITIONAL RESOURCES
+ADDITIONAL RESOURCES 49

-HEALTH, WELL-BEING, AND SAFETY RESOURCES
+HEALTH, WELL-BEING, AND SAFETY RESOURCES 51

 This manual is intended as a resource for faculty and graduate students in the EEB Department.
-The contents of this manual derive from the University General Catalog and various Graduate Division publications, including the Standards and Procedures for Graduate Study at UCLA, the official Program Requirements for the Biology Degree, the Academic Apprentice Personnel Manual, and the Graduate Student Financial Support Manual.
+The contents of this manual derive from the University General Catalog and various Division of Graduate Education (DGE) publications, including the Standards and Procedures for Graduate Study at UCLA, the official Program_Requirements for the Biology Degree, the Academic Apprentice Personnel Manual, and the Graduate Student Financial Support Manual.
 Students are also strongly encouraged to read the relevant sections of the aforementioned University publications for up-to-date details about university rules, regulations, and policies.
 Please discuss questions or concerns with the EEB Graduate Office staff, Graduate Faculty Advisor, and/or the Vice Chair for Graduate Studies.

-Graduate Advisor: Annelise Laufer (Werhel) Program Coordinator: Stephanie Caranica Director: Eileen Mansoorian Graduate Faculty Advisor: Dr. Elsa Ordway Vice Chair for Graduate Studies: Dr. Morgan Tingley
+Program Coordinator: Stephanie Caranica

+Manager: Denise Lopez Director: Eileen Mansoorian

+Graduate Faculty Advisor: Dr. Elsa Ordway

+Vice Chair for Graduate Studies: Dr. Morgan Tingley